prestonharberts/bib/Bible/mic4.md

 > We will follow the LORD our God forever.
 ## Restoration Will Follow Crisis
 ###### ¶ 6
->  “ In that day,” says the LORD, “I will gather the lame
+> “In that day,” says the LORD, “I will gather the lame
->  “ And assemble the outcasts whom I injured.
+> “And assemble the outcasts whom I injured.
 ###### 7
 > I will transform the lame into the nucleus of a new nation,
 > And those far off into a mighty nation.